News Values in Journalism Definition Types and Examples

 News-Lead: Next month, residents of Springfield County can expect the rollout of a new vaccine aimed at combating the spread of the flu virus.

-News-Lead: Next week, the City Council is set to convene for a crucial vote on proposed zoning regulations that could reshape our city's urban landscape.
+News-Lead: Next week, the City Council is set to vote on proposed zoning regulations that could reshape our city’s urban landscape.

-In journalism, why news-lead refers to reasons or justification of an incident reported by a newspaper.
+In journalism, a lead is the reason or justification for an incident reported by a newspaper.
 It focuses on understanding the significance of the news event.

 News Lead: For example, A landslide that killed 31 people at an unlicensed campground last year was caused by persistent heavy rainfall, not human activity, a Malaysian government investigation concluded.

-Alternative Leads include Staccato Lead, Question Lead, Narrative Lead, Contras Lead, Citation Lead, Straight Lead, Scene Lead, Anecdote Lead, Significant Detail Lead, and Direct address lead in journalism.
+Alternative Leads in journalism include Staccato Lead, Question Lead, Narrative Lead, Contra Lead, Citation Lead, Straight Lead, Scene Lead, Anecdote Lead, Significant Detail Lead, and Direct Address Lead.

 1. Staccato Lead